5v1988/bdd-cucumber-tests/README.md

-In this, one of the providers in `FrameworkModule` returns `Faker` object which will be injected into the class, preferably in the step definition classes where we need randomly generated data, which will be used in tests.
+In this, one of the providers in `FrameworkModule` returns `Faker` object which will be injected into the class, preferably in the step definition classes where we need randomly generated data, which will be used in our tests.
 Faker object will be in `@Singleton` scope.

 ```java
   @Provides